garystafford/ten-ways-gen-ai-code-gen/README.md

 Code examples from the post, [Ten Ways to Leverage Generative AI for Development on AWS](): Explore ten ways you can use Generative AI coding tools to increase your development productivity on AWS.

+In the post, we look at the ten ways you can use Generative AI coding tools, like GitHub Copilot, to increase your development productivity on AWS.
+All the code samples in this post can be found on GitHub.

 ```text
 .
 ├── README.md